andrewfaircloth/graph-representations-guide/README.md

 8. [Appendix - Complex Graph Algorithms](/08-appendix/)

 ## Credits
 This guide was written by Andrew Faircloth.
 Some material comes from [Geeks For Geeks](https://www.geeksforgeeks.org/graph-data-structure-and-algorithms/) and [Stack Overflow](https://stackoverflow.blog/2022/05/26/the-complete-beginners-guide-to-graph-theory/)
+Much of this information also comes from notes taken from the University of Florida's COP3530 course.